 Depart for the Terry Bison Ranch where their mission is to provide something fun for every group.
-Begin with a ride on the well-known bison train for up-close interaction with the bison and a history tour of the ranch.
-The Trading Post Gift Shop has western gifts and one-of-a-kind photo opportunities.
+Begin with a ride on the well-known bison train for up-close interaction with the majestic animal and a history tour of the ranch.
+The Cheyenne Wyoming Delivers the Authentic West to Visitors has Western gifts and one-of-a-kind photo opportunities.
 The adventurers in the group could consider taking a horseback trail ride or ATV tour.
 Enjoy dinner tonight at the ranch’s Senator’s Steakhouse and Brass Buffalo Saloon.
-The menu features choices regardless of your taste, but the Bison Short Ribs and Bison Burger are award-winning crowd-pleasers.
+The menu features choices regardless of your taste, but the bison short ribs and bison burger are award-winning crowd-pleasers.

 If you are still in for more fun, extend your evening at The Chinook at Terry Bison Ranch for a live concert experience or to The Outlaw Saloon, Cheyenne’s honky-tonk, featuring a lineup of country music acts.
 Then, return to your hotel for a well-deserved good night’s sleep!